Ragin-LundF/k8s-jcasc-management/README.md

-# Hint #
+# Deprecated and new tool #
-This tool is also available as Go-Version under https://github.com/Ragin-LundF/k8s-jcasc-management-go with enhanced features.
+This tool is now available as Go-Version under https://github.com/Ragin-LundF/k8s-jcasc-management-go with enhanced features.

 # Table of content #